Join Emily’s Readers’ Group

 My Lady Thief

-Bored by polite society, Adam sets out to unmask the elusive thief … but he’s not prepared for what he discovers.
+Adam St. Just is one of Society’s most sought after bachelors.
+He’s also the man responsible for Arabella’s nickname.
+Bored by polite society, he sets out to unmask Mayfair’s elusive thief … but he’s not prepared for what he discovers.

 Finalist in the Booksellers’ Best Award.

 Finalist in the Australian Romantic Book of the Year (R*BY) Award.

 THE THIEF STOOD in front of Lady Bicknell’s dressing table and looked with disapproval at the objects strewn across it: glass vials of perfume, discarded handkerchiefs, a clutter of pots and jars of cosmetics—rouge, maquillage; many gaping open, their contents drying—two silver-backed hair brushes with strands of hair caught among the bristles, a messy pile of earrings, the faceted jewels glinting dully in the candlelight.

 The thief stirred the earrings with a fingertip.
 Gaudy.
 Tasteless.
 In need of cleaning.

 The dressing table, the mess, offended the thief’s tidy soul.
 She pursed her lips and examined the earrings again, more slowly.
 The diamonds were paste, the sapphires nothing more than colored glass, the rubies . . .
 She picked up a ruby earring and looked at it closely.
 Real, but such a garish, vulgar setting.
 The thief grimaced and put the earring back, more neatly than its owner had done.
 There was nothing on the dressing table that interested her.